datalab-dev/ucd_library_libguide_chatbot/README.md

 > UNDER CONSTRUCTION
 ### Methodology:
 - how the corpus was built, how embeddings were generated, why you chose cosine similarity + deduplication.
+- LibBot currently works with libguides based on a final scrape conducted on February 20th, 2025.
+The additional library data that has been updated since then will be incorporated in the next iterations of LibBot.
 ---
 > [!WARNING]
 > UNDER CONSTRUCTION